wildlifetrusts/nextdoornature/content/guides/en/businesses-how-they-can-help-you-and-how-you-can-help-them.md

 ---
 title: Businesses - How They Can Help You (and how you can help them)
-summary: How groups and charities can work with local businesses, how to approach them and what to offer them
+summary: How groups and charities can work with local businesses, how to approach them and what to offer them.
 Category: admin-and-info
 image:
   src: /images/uploads/support-from-business_orig-2-.jpg